How a heat pump actually works

 Will a heat pump work with my radiators?

 Often, yes.
+Around 60% of the homes we survey in the North West can keep every radiator; another 30% need 1–3 upsized; and about 10% benefit from a broader upgrade.
 Heat pumps run at lower flow temperatures than boilers, so some homes need a few radiators upsized.
 Our heat loss survey identifies exactly which, before you commit to anything.

 How much does a heat pump cost to run?